cekole/world_places/README.md

-# applogist_case
+# World Places

-A new Flutter project.
+A Flutter application that displays a list of places and their details.

 ## Getting Started